Citta dei Nicliani

 The climate in Greece is warm and sunny for the majority of the year with the risk of the odd shower of rain and some cooler periods over the winter.
 From April/May onwards the weather settles but it can sometimes be cool in the evenings.
 By mid/end of May, the weather generally settles in a pattern of long hot sunny days and balmy evenings especially in July and August when it can be very hot.
 Rain is unlikely but it can happen from time to time.
 May to October are particularly pleasurable months.

-Call us on 858 345 1764 to start planning your vacation to Citta dei Nicliani or take a look at our itineraries to Athens and the Peloponnese
+Call us on to start planning your holiday to Citta dei Nicliani or take a look at our itineraries to Greece

 Citta dei Nicliani is a boutique hotel set in an ancient tower in the rustic Mani Peninsula.
 With just seven guest rooms, Citta dei Nicliani is a tranquil, secluded hideaway offering peace and quiet alongside delicious Greek cuisine and incredible views.